icefairy64/comfy-caller/README.md

 One of the main goals for this project is to not only provide the wrappers for API calls, but also provide tools to build the prompt graph directly in JS code.

+## [NEW] Code generation

+You can generate node model types for a running Comfy instance by running `comfy-codegen.ts` script and piping the output into a new TypeScript file.

 ## Runtime support

 Currently, Comfy Caller is only tested with [Bun](https://bun.sh/), but I assume that it should work fine with other JS runtimes as well.